akspa0/showTools/mixing/preFapMix/memory-bank/progress.md

 # Progress

 ## What Works
+- Whisper diarization-based segmenting and per-segment transcription (with soundbites and timestamps) is robust.
+- Parakeet transcription works for full audio, but segment-based logic is being implemented.
+- Pipeline output keys are now consistent for downstream stages.
 - Modular pipeline: CLAP, Preprocess, Diarize, Transcribe, LLM Summary all functional
 - Final output builder and Character.AI description generator are robust and compliant
 - Output folders are sanitized, unique, and cleaned up if under 192KB